Murder of Austin Metcalf: Incident

-The stabbing occurred at the Memorial High School tent in the David Kuykendall Stadium at approximately 10 a.m.
-(CDT) on April 2, 2025.
+The stabbing occurred at a track meet, at the Memorial High School tent in David Kuykendall Stadium at approximately 10:00 a.m.
+CDT on April 2, 2025.
 The altercation started when the track and field championship event was delayed due to thunderstorms and heavy downpours.

+Due to the rain, every team except for Karmelo Anthony's high school had set up a tent.
+One of Anthony's teammates testified that he, Anthony, and some others had sought shelter from the rain at the nearby baseball dugout until a baseball coach told them to leave.

+According to witness testimony, Anthony was called over to the Memorial High School tent by Memorial student Eddie Parra.
+Parra and Anthony had a friendly interaction for about five minutes.

-Hunter Metcalf, Austin's twin brother, told Anthony to move out from the Memorial team's tent.
+Hunter, Austin Metcalf's twin brother, approached Anthony and asked him to leave the tent.
 Austin then confronted Anthony.
 During the argument that ensued, Anthony allegedly said, "Touch me and see what happens," while reaching his hand into his backpack.
-Metcalf then pushed Anthony on the bleachers they were on; in response, he allegedly said "Punch me and see what happens", to which Metcalf pushed him.
+According to witnesses, Metcalf responded, "You don't have anything in that backpack, it's Frisco," before allegedly grabbing Anthony to move him.
+One witness quoted Metcalf as telling Anthony "I'm not going to fight you at the track meet."
+Another witness in the Frisco Police Arrest Report stated "Austin and [Anthony] went back and forth and then Austin stood up and pushed [Anthony] to get him out of the tent".
 In response, Anthony pulled out a black knife from the backpack and stabbed Metcalf once in the chest before running away.
-Another witness in the Frisco Police Arrest Report stated "Austin and [Anthony] went back and forth and then Austin stood up and pushed [Anthony] to get him out of the tent".

-After being stabbed, Metcalf ran down the bleachers grabbing his chest and told those around him to get help.
-When police arrived, he was not conscious or breathing, and athletic trainers were performing chest compressions on him.
+After being stabbed, Metcalf ran down the bleachers, grabbing his chest and telling those around him to get help.
+When police arrived, he was neither conscious nor breathing, and athletic trainers were performing chest compressions on him.
 Austin Metcalf was pronounced dead minutes after arriving in the hospital.

-Anthony quickly surrendered to police.
-According to a responding officer, Anthony first said "I was protecting myself" and was "emotional" and "crying hysterically" after he was arrested.
-The officer then communicated to others that he had Anthony in custody, to which he responded, "I'm not 'alleged.'
+According to the arresting officer, when told to keep his hands in the air, Anthony said "I was protecting myself".
+The affidavit states he was "emotional" and "crying hysterically" after he was arrested.
+The officer then communicated to others that he had the alleged suspect in custody, to which Anthony responded, "I'm not 'alleged'.
 I did it."

 As he was being escorted to the police car, Anthony reportedly said: "He put his hands on me, I told him not to".
-While he was sitting in the back seat of the police car, he asked if Metcalf is "going to be OK" and asked the officer if what he did could be considered self-defense.
+While he was sitting in the back seat of the police car, he asked of Metcalf "Is he going to be OK?" and asked the officer if what he did could be considered self-defense.